9 Silent Signs of Atrial Fibrillation You Should Know

 You’re older than 60

 Noel Gerard Boyle, MD, a cardiologist at UCLA Medical Center, points out that sometimes people suffering from atrial fibrillation won’t experience any physical symptoms at all.
 For this reason, doctors who treat patients over the age of 60 tend to check for irregularities in pulse, or to teach patients to do so themselves.
 As is the case with other heart conditions, as age increases, the risk of atrial fibrillation does, too.
 “In the 50s, it’s about 1 percent,” said Boyle.
 “In the 60s about 2 percent, in the 70s about 3 to 5 percent, in the 80s 5 to 10 percent.”
 However, atrial fibrillation can also occur in younger people, and some experts even say it’s becoming more prevalent in teenagers and people in their 20s.
+Read how this woman found out she had a misdiagnosed heart arrhythmia for nearly a decade.

 You already have heart disease